damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 - [Echopen](https://github.com/echopen/) - project start kit or prototyping
 - ...

-## Getting started with your own documentation
+## Getting started with your documentation

-This guideline and its template is available for you and your team to follow as reference in the process of developing your project.
+This guideline and its template are available for you and your team to follow as a reference in the process of developing your project.

 <meta You can even download this template and upload it on the platform of your choice.
 This can be used as a base for your documentation.>

-A maker should have the specific knowledge in order to create his own documentation based on this project.
+A maker should have the specific knowledge to create his documentation based on this project.

 <meta name="description" content="Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.">

-To get started with your own documentation choose one of the three options:
+To get started with your documentation choose one of the three options:

 - [Clone a GIT repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 - [Edit a Markdown file](https://guides.github.com/features/mastering-markdown/)